 - When a BGP enters OpenSent State: After BGP has successfully established a TCP connection with its peer in the Connect or Active state.

-- What happens in BGP OpenSent state: BGP enters the Opensent state and waits for an Open message from the remote neighbor.
-If something is wrong (incorrect version numbers, wrong AS number, etc.), a notification is sent, and BGP jumps back to the Idle state.
-The AS number is also checked to decide between EBGP/IBGP.
-If OK, keepalive messages are sent, and a hold timer is negotiated.
-If the TCP session fails, BGP jumps to Active.
-If other errors occur or BGP is reset, a Notification is sent, and it jumps to Idle.
+- What happens in BGP OpenSent state: BGP waits for an OPEN message from the remote neighbor.
+If something is wrong (incorrect version numbers, wrong AS number, capability mismatch, etc.), a NOTIFICATION is sent, and BGP goes to Idle.
+The AS number also determines EBGP vs IBGP.
+If parameters are acceptable, KEEPALIVE messages follow and the Hold Timer is negotiated.
+If the TCP session fails, BGP goes to Active.

 OpenConfirm State:

-- What is OpenConfirm State: Indicates the router is waiting for a keepalive or notification message.
-If a keepalive is received, the state changes to Established, else changes to Idle.
+- What is OpenConfirm State: Indicates the router is waiting for a KEEPALIVE or NOTIFICATION message.
+If a KEEPALIVE is received, the state changes to Established; otherwise, it may change to Idle.

-- What happens in BGP OpenConfirm state: BGP awaits a keepalive message from a neighbor.
-Once it gets the keepalive, it moves to an established state and complete neighbor adjacency.
-It resets the hold timeout.
-If a remote BGP peer notifies BGP, it returns to the Idle state.
-Keepalive messages are sent via BGP.
+- What happens in BGP OpenConfirm state: BGP awaits a KEEPALIVE message from the neighbor.
+Once it receives the KEEPALIVE, it moves to Established and completes neighbor adjacency, resetting the Hold Timer.
+If a NOTIFICATION is received, BGP returns to Idle.
+KEEPALIVE messages are exchanged by BGP.

 Established State:

-- What is an Established State: Indicates peering to a neighbor is established; routing begins.
+- What is an Established State: Indicates peering to a neighbor is established; routing information exchange begins.

 Transitioning Between BGP States – BGP FSM or Finite State Machine Diagram